VLety/fastApiProject/README.md

 > Save Ctrl+o, Exit Ctrl+x

 > [!TIP]
-> Project password requirements: Minimum password length is 8 characters.
-Maximum password length is 16 characters.
+> Default password requirements (we can change they in config file): minimum password length is 8 characters - maximum password length is 16 characters.
 At least one uppercase and one lowercase letter, one number and one special character.

 **Update new passwords in database**<br />
 Activate project's VENV